belarba/deco_backend_api/README.md

 - *Test Coverage*: Improve test scenarios to cover more edge cases.
 Expand testing to check additional edge scenarios not currently covered.

 - *Error Handling*: Enhance the error handling mechanisms.
 I realized I focused too much on the happy path, and there are some simple error scenarios that could benefit from better error handling.

+- *JSON File Import*: Create a list of records with UTF-8 problems, to review it and consider ways to address them without just ignoring these records.

+### Number of records imported

+After filtering the specified rules and ignoring UTF-8 errors that I encountered while reading the JSON file, I was able to import 2_343_790 records